-During a presentation at the #itelli2019 for the SAP Community annual conference in London, Chris Youles, chief information officer (CIO) of Open University (OU), describes how SAP consultant itelligence helped the Open University to replace 20-year-old legacy systems with new SAP cloud products.
+During a presentation at the #itelli2019 for the SAP Community annual conference in London, Chris Youles, chief information officer (CIO) of Open University (OU), described how SAP consultant Itelligence helped the Open University to replace 20-year-old legacy systems with new SAP cloud products.

 The OU also used resources from Infosys, its offshore IT provider, to free up in-house IT staff, so they could work on an SAP business transformation initiative.

 There were several business drivers behind the project.
-The university needed to modernise they way it operated, its business processes and the system it used.
-From an IT perspective, he says: “Some of the tech was going end-of-life and we had to upgrade.
+The university needed to modernise the way it operated, its business processes and the system it used.
+From an IT perspective, he said: “Some of the tech was going end-of-life and we had to upgrade.
 I used fear to frighten the board so they had to agree do something.”

 Since the OU was established half a century ago, the world of distance learning has changed.
-It used to deliver courses on audio cassettes, then CD, then DVD, and now online to any student, globally.
+It used to deliver courses on audio cassettes, then CDs, then DVDs, and now online to any student, globally.

-From a business perspective, he says: “The OU has a huge amount at stake.”
+From a business perspective, he said: “The OU has a huge amount at stake.”
 For instance, Microsoft, Google, Facebook and LinkedIn are all pushing hard to provide distance learning.

 Keeping SAP vanilla